For Years 5 - 6

 The Booster sessions videos and discussion guides are the last part in the 4-Step program.
 A discussion guide with questions and suggested answers is attached with each booster session video below.
 To meet all of the outcomes for this module, teachers are encouraged to use the discussion guides to extend student learning and observe student understanding of the content covered.

 Relate Respect Connect – Session 1 – Relate Finishing primary school can mean friendships change, and at this age, people often change too.
 Harold joins young people to reflect on how our body and brain respond to change or feeling unsafe, or lonely.
 The qualities of being a good friend and practising understanding and empathy are also explored.
-Video Lesson Assessment Task (PDF) Download Discussion Guide (PDF)
+20 - 30 minutes - Depending on duration of discussion Video Lesson Assessment Task (PDF) Discussion Guide (PDF)

 Relate Respect Connect – Session 2 – Respect Harold and his friend explore the meaning of respectful relationships and consent and why it is important to seek, or give permission.
 Students consider what happens in our bodies when we experience big feelings and how we can respond to them. and how respect can help in these situations.
-Video Lesson Assessment Task (PDF) Download Discussion Guide (PDF)
+20 - 30 minutes - Depending on duration of discussion Video Lesson Assessment Task (PDF) Discussion Guide (PDF)

 Relate Respect Connect – Session 3 – Connect Harold and his friends are learning about the changes that are happening not only in their bodies, but also their friendships, By using empathy and respect, students can help maintain strong respectful relationships in person and in the digital online world.
 Students will explore how to recognise body clues, react and to unwanted contact, and report to a trusted adult when they feel unsafe or uncomfortable.
-Video Lesson Assessment Task (PDF) Download Discussion Guide (PDF)
+20 - 30 minutes - Depending on duration of discussion Video Lesson Assessment Task (PDF) Discussion Guide (PDF)